Advising (BS)

 Total 6 20, 21

 ¹ MATH 1491/1496 may be used to satisfy the Mathematics requirements in the Computer Science and Cybersecurity programs.
-MATH 1496 may be used to satisfy the Mathematics requirements in the Computer Engineering and Data Science programs.
+MATH 1496 may be used to satisfy the Mathematics requirements in the Software Engineering and Data Science programs.

 ² CHEM 1450, PHYS 1410, or PHYS 1441 may be used to satisfy the Science requirements in the Computer Science program.
-PHYS 1441 may be used to satisfy the Science requirements in the Computer Engineering program.
+PHYS 1441 may be used to satisfy the Science requirements in the Software Engineering program.

-³ BIOL 1440 may be used to satisfy the Science requirements in the Computer Science program.
-BIOL 1400 or 1440 may be used to satisfy the Science requirements in the Computer Engineering program.
+³ BIOL 1440 may be used to satisfy the Science requirements in the Computer Science and Software Engineering programs.

 2. Effective Communication